ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-c++-basics-for-opencv.md

 }
 ```

-#### Mat Class
+### Mat Class in OpenCV

-1. The image data are in forms of 1D, 2D, 3D arrays with values 0\~255 or 0\~1
+The image data are in forms of 1D, 2D, 3D arrays with values 0\~255 or 0\~1

-2. OpenCV provides the Mat class for operating images
+OpenCV provides the Mat class for operating multi dimensional images

 ![](https://github.com/ykkimhgu/DLIP\_doc/assets/84508106/57b39eb8-1ad7-4d86-9229-21ff7a7fe2b9)

 **Example**
+Printing out informations about the source image using OpenCV

 ```cpp
 #include "opencv.hpp"